andrew-petersen-integracredit/moribus/README.md

-# Behaviors
+# Moribus

-Behaviors is a set of tools for managing complex graphs of ActiveRecord objects for which there are many inbound foreign keys, attributes and associations with high rates of change, and business demands for well-tracked change history.
+Moribus is a set of tools for managing complex graphs of ActiveRecord objects for which there are many inbound foreign keys, attributes and associations with high rates of change, and business demands for well-tracked change history.